Siege365/LejeepneyAdmin/docs/admin-panel.md

 | ----------- | ------- | -------------------------------------------- |
 | base_fare   | 13.00   | Minimum fare charged for jeepney rides (PHP) |
 | fare_per_km | 1.80    | Additional fare per kilometer traveled (PHP) |

+These settings are synced to the mobile app via `GET /api/v1/settings`.
+The mobile app fetches them on startup to calculate fares with the latest rates.

 ---